Skew braces, near-rings, skew rings, dirings: Introduction

 We consider all possible ways of expressing the operation $\pi_1$ as the difference of two operations $\circ$ and $\cdot$, where $\circ$ is a binary associative operation and $\cdot$ is a left distributive operation.
 This naturally gives rise to {\em two} structures closely resembling that of a left near-ring: {\em left skew rings}, defined in the same way as left near-rings except for the fact that left distributivity is replaced by left skew distributivity; and {\em left weak rings}, also defined as left near-rings except that associativity is replaced by left weak associativity.
 The two categories of left skew rings and left weak rings turn out to be isomorphic (Theorem~\ref{main}).

-Left skew rings first appeared in a 2019 paper by Rump \cite[Corollary of Proposition~1]{RumpJAA2019}.
-The difference between our left skew rings $(R,+,\circ)$ and those defined by Rump is that we do not require the existence of a two-sided identity for the operation $\circ$
+When braces appeared in the mathematical literature, they were considered a generalization of (Jacobson) radical rings ( \cite{AV} and \cite{V}).
+The radical of any local near-ring is a skew-brace \cite[Section~5]{RumpJAA2019}, and the skew-rings introduced in \cite[Corollary of Proposition~1]{RumpJAA2019} are a common generalization of skew braces and (unital) near-rings in a very natural way \cite[Section~5]{RumpJAA2019}.
+The difference between our left skew rings $(R,+,\circ)$ and those defined by Rump is that we do not require the existence of a two-sided identity for the operation $\circ$.

 After completing this article, we became aware that a similar idea can also be found in a recent paper by Bai, Guo, Sheng and Tang, concerning post-groups \cite{Ann}.
 However, the point of view in \cite{Ann} is quite different from ours, particularly in regard to the idea of expressing the identity operation $\pi_1$ as the difference of an associative operation and a left distributive one.
 Nevertheless, we chose to retain here the term ``left weak associativity'' used by Bai, Guo, Sheng and Tang.